yetanotherco/aligned_layer/docs/guides/0_getting_started.md

 - Linux x86 with GLIBC_2.32 or superior (For example, Ubuntu 22.04 or higher)

 If you don't meet these requirements, you can compile the binaries yourself following the [README](https://github.com/yetanotherco/aligned_layer)

+To try Aligned with other proving systems, check the [proving systems]()